 Athletic Training Coverage

-Students are housed in college dorms with private bedrooms and a large common space.
-Should you prefer to attend as a Commuter, Polar Bear Rugby Camp has negotiated with local hotels in Brunswick and Freeport for discounted rates for your stay.
+Students are housed in college dorms in Coles Tower with private bedrooms and a large common space.
+Sheets, pillows and towels are provided.
+Should you prefer to attend as a Commuter, the College has negotiated with local hotels in Brunswick and Freeport for discounted rates for your stay.
 Please also research the area yourself, as there are many hotels, B&B’s and campgrounds in the greater Brunswick and Midcoast area, some within walking distance of campus, some downtown, and others along the coast.

 Residential campers will enjoy three meals/day from a wide selection of freshly prepared choices from Bowdoin Dining, the #2 college dining facility in the country!
-Vegetarian and vegan options are available daily.
+Vegetarian, vegan and gluten-free options are available daily.
 Other dietary restrictions are easily accommodated.
 Please note any restrictions on your registration form.

 Commuters should plan to arrive and check in, well in advance of the first session each day.
 Further information about drop off and pick up times and locations will be furnished via email before camp begins.
 Commuter campers without their own cars should plan on being picked up at 8:45pm.
 Campers under 18 must check in and out EACH day with camp staff.